Cloud Architect · Multi-Cloud · Kubernetes · Infrastructure Automation

 Seal grows to a three-axis trust layer, with Assay as the evaluator

-Seal now defends all three agent-security axes — prompt provenance, injection detection, and signed memory-trust — behind a one-command install and CLI.
+Seal now coordinates all three agent-security axes — prompt provenance (Ed25519-signed authorization), injection detection (EPD linguistic boundary enforcement), and signed memory-trust — into a single unified defense plane.
+Each axis is independently effective, but their power is architectural: injection cannot rewrite provenance, memory-trust cannot be forged without the signing key, and no single-axis failure compromises the others.
+The three axes function as a coordinated defense plane, not three separate tools bolted together.
 Assay, the paired evaluator, scores a target across all three and measures the lift the defense actually adds.

 2026-05-30